Aghanims/stock_alert_notif/.github/ISSUES/002-implement-dao-alerts-users.md

 Title: Implement persistence layer (DAO) for Alerts, AlertNotifications, and Users

 Description:
 Create a DAO layer to persist and retrieve Alerts, AlertNotifications, and Users.
 Keep the API simple and testable.
-Use JDBC or a lightweight ORM (JDBI/MyBatis) per team preference.
+Use JDBC.

 Acceptance Criteria:
 - DAO interfaces and basic implementations exist for Alerts, AlertNotifications, and Users.